benodiwal/github-auth-library/README.md

-# github-auth-library
+# github-oauth-library

-github-auth-library is a sleek, type-safe TypeScript library for handling GitHub OAuth authentication in your Node.js applications.
+github-oauth-library is a sleek, type-safe TypeScript library for handling GitHub OAuth authentication in your Node.js applications.
 Simplify your GitHub integration with ease!

 ## Features 🌟